Text Link

 • Blood transfusions and administration of clotting factors to restore blood volume and stop the bleeding.

 Early treatment and intervention in cases of bulimia nervosa can prevent further damage resulting from esophageal bleeding and other complications of the eating disorder.
-Additionally, professional help from a multidisciplinary team will help a person to heal emotionally, physically, psychologically, and medically.
+Additionally, professional help from a multidisciplinary team will help a person to heal mentally and medically.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.